Table of Contents - Hot Tub Jets Not Blowing? How To Fix Them

 - Look for that water line marker inside your spa

-Make sure neck and shoulder jets are NOT underwater (they’re actually supposed to be above water) Top up until water reaches the recommended level, usually about 3 inches above the filter
+- Make sure neck and shoulder jets are NOT underwater (they’re actually supposed to be above water)

 Inspect Control Panel Settings

-Is your spa in the right operating mode (not stuck in "service mode")?
-Have all jets been turned on in your control settings?
-Are temperature settings properly set up?
+- Is your spa in the right operating mode (not stuck in “service mode”)?

 Clean Visible Debris from Jets